haberdashPI/vscode-master-key/notes.md

   reloading of keybindings when switching profiles.
 This wouldn't be so bad...

+TESTS:
+  - get some comprehensive tests to verify that switching between different types of bindings sets properly updates the configuration of modes, definitions and bindings
+  - test that removing bindings clears these various configuration settings
+  - as part of this we should check that palette output looks right

 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)
   + FIXED: this happens because the repeat command runs many `master-key.do` commands